 The healing process typically takes several months.
 Once it is completed, the permanent restoration is fabricated and placed over the implant.
 Dr. Damon or Dr. Whittington will choose the best type of restoration for your implant.

 Commonly in the anterior esthetic zone, he will put a custom zirconia abutment with a LAVA all-ceramic crown.
 In posterior regions where the load increases, we usually place titanium abutments with full zirconia implant crowns.
 The functionality and overall esthetics of the smile are always addressed when deciding on the type of implants and final restorations.

 When considering single-tooth implants, our patients are encouraged to ask detailed questions and become educated about the entire process.
 We understand that knowledge of the procedure helps put you at ease, and we find patient education critical.

 Most patients are candidates.
 They can improve their smile and functionality of the mouth with minimal discomfort during the treatment.
-Contact the Texas Implant and Dental Center of Amarillo today to schedule your initial evaluation and determine if you qualify for implant therapy.
+Contact the Texas Implant & Dental Center of Amarillo of Amarillo today to schedule your initial evaluation and determine if you qualify for implant therapy.

 Complete Your Smile With Our Team

 We are one of the top-rated and the only true dental implant center in Amarillo.
 Call our office today to learn more about what our specialists can do for you with implant dentistry.
 We look forward to meeting you!